 Traffic cops are getting really good at spotting cheaters.
 But even California’s eagle-eye officer Alvin Yamaguchi had to get right up in one driver’s business before noticing his handiwork.
 “He had a blanket covering the [baby] seat,” Yamaguchi said.
 “I pointed at him to take it off.
 When he did, there was a bottle of champagne on ice.”
 Cheers!
 (Don’t drink and drive.)
-Find out the things you should never, ever leave in your car.

 A dog.
 Just a straight-up dog

 Officer Yamaguchi’s favorite carpool cheater story is about the guy who had a full-grown German shepherd buckled into his passenger seat.
 “This guy told me that he shouldn’t get cited because the dog was a family member. . . .He was adamant about it.”